AI’s impact on marketers and brands, according to 500 CMOs

 Most CMOs want greater AI governance to protect brands

 As the volume of generative AI brand spoofs rises, three-quarters (74%) of CMOs reveal an unsolicited “fake brand partnership” would be their worst nightmare.
-It’s no surprise that 73% also think there should be greater AI governance to protect brands.
+It’s no surprise that 73% also think there should be greater AI governance to protect brands and improve the public perception of AI.
 This development appears to be affecting the CMO role itself, as 9 in 10 (90%) CMOs argue that protecting their brand has become even more important to their job role.

 To get a glimpse of the creative collaboration attempts, we created a Real or not real? quiz to gauge the ability to identify these fake partnerships.
 More than 17,000 people have taken the 10-question quiz so far.
 The average score is 6.5 out of 10, which illustrates how difficult it is to spot the difference between real and AI-generated brand assets.